COVID-19 and your information

 We may amend this privacy notice at any time so please review it frequently.
 The date at the bottom of this page will be amended each time this notice is updated.

-These arrangements have now been extended until the end of September 2021 to help give healthcare organisations and local authorities the confidence to share the data needed to respond to COVID-19.
-The notices will be reviewed on or before 30 September 2021 or may be extended.
-If no further notices are issued, the notices will expire on 30 September 2021.
+These arrangements have now been extended until 31 March 2022 to help give healthcare organisations and local authorities the confidence to share the data needed to respond to the ongoing COVID-19 pandemic.
+If no further notices are issued, the notices will expire on 31 March 2022.